MissingCore/Music/docs/supported-gestures.md

 This involves long-pressing an item to reveal some action.
 It's currently present in the following features.

 - **`Playlist Tracks`:** You can long-press on tracks in the playlist modification screen (create or edit) to change its order/position in the playlist.
+- **`Upcoming List`:** You can long-press on tracks in the Upcoming screen to move their position in the queue.

 ## Drag for Action